These articles are for general information only and are not medical advice. Full Disclaimer. All articles are compliments of the AAOS

 - Stopping smoking

-There is usually pain for the first few days after surgery.
-Pain medication will be given regularly, perhaps by a patient-controlled analgesia (PCA).
+There is usually a pain for the first few days after surgery.
+Pain medication will be given regularly, perhaps by patient-controlled analgesia (PCA).
 The patient will probably have a urinary catheter.

 The fused spine must be kept in proper alignment.
-The patient will be taught how to move properly, reposition, sit, stand and walk.
+The patient will be taught how to move properly, reposition, sit, stand, and walk.
 While in bed, the patient will be instructed to turn frequently using a “log rolling” technique in which the entire body is moved as a unit, not twisting the spine.
 The patient may be discharged from the hospital with a back brace or cast.
 The family will be taught how to provide care at home.